mr4tt/zotbot/README.md

 - [Misconfigured license plate readers are leaking data and video in real time](https://www.wired.com/story/license-plate-reader-live-video-data-exposed/?_sp=30f4276d-7d5d-424d-9e17-5921d057c452.1736346290243) - Video feeds from at least 150 Motorola license plate readers accessible without a password.

 - [How a Taping of ‘Curb Your Enthusiasm’ Saved an Innocent Man from Death Row](https://innocenceproject.org/how-curb-your-enthusiasm-saved-an-innocent-man-from-death-row/)

+- [iPhones are suggesting people 'Check In' with their exes.
+Yikes!](https://www.businessinsider.com/apple-iphone-check-in-siri-ex-boss-why-how-to-2024-9) - Apple iPhone users are getting suggestions from Siri to use the "Check In" feature with their moms, friends, and ... exes.
+What's going on?

 - [Satellite-navigation systems such as GPS are at risk of jamming](https://www.economist.com/science-and-technology/2021/05/06/satellite-navigation-systems-such-as-gps-are-at-risk-of-jamming) - https://archive.ph/Gxsjv